 Cognitive behavioural therapy (CBT) sessions typically take place on a weekly basis.
 CBT is a relatively short-term therapy; generally, about 10 to 20 sessions are involved.
 Sessions tend to become less frequent as the course of therapy progresses, when clients have made significant progress.
 At the end of therapy, occasional top-up or booster sessions – for example, three, six and 12 months later – are recommended.

-Sessions last a minimum of 50 minutes.
+Sessions last 50 minutes.
 The initial sessions involve an assessment period where we will discuss your presenting problems and your expectations of therapy.
 We will discuss your background information, draw up a wish-list and potential obstacles, and explore how the CBT model pertains to your difficulties.
 Based on this shared assessment, treatment will begin and future sessions will aim to help you better understand your problems and learn new ways of tackling them.

 These sessions are typically quite structured in nature, with a clear beginning, middle and end.
 Sessions begin with a brief mood check and a review as to how you have been feeling over the past week.
 We will discuss the previous session to see if you found any aspects particularly helpful or unhelpful and to see if we need to follow up on any issues discussed; I will ask you to name the most important problem you encountered during the week (or expect to encounter during the coming week); mention any recent positive and negative experiences you feel I should know about; and explore the treatment tasks you did during the week.
 This will help us to agree an agenda for the current session, prioritising the most important aspects (please note that if something more important arises during session, we may agree to deviate from our planned agenda).